National mourning begins in Lebanon, with international assistance en route | DW | 06.08.2020

 Germany has sent dozens of search and rescue specialists; Qatar sent mobile hospitals, generators and burn sheets.
 Investigations continue on why a huge stockpile of volatile chemicals was left in the port for years.

-Beirut, Lebanon's capital, is waking up on Thursday to three consecutive days of national mourning after a major explosion ripped through a port on Tuesday, killing at least 135 people and injuring about 5,000 people.
+Beirut, Lebanon's capital, is waking up on Thursday to three consecutive days of national mourning after a major explosion ripped through a port on Tuesday, killing at least 135 people and injuring some 5,000 more.

 Several countries dispatched emergency aid to the country on Wednesday.
 Qatar sent mobile hospitals, generators and burn sheets, while Algeria will send four planes and a ship with humanitarian aid, medical teams and firefighters.